 The TaoTronics TT-SK15 earned a respectable score of 5 out of 10 in our sound quality testing.

 Bottom line, this soundbar isn't going to blow you away, but it will enrich your movie watching experience.
 Both the bass and the overall clarity are on the weaker end of the spectrum when compared to most of our other soundbars, but are significantly better when compared to pretty much any TV built-in speakers.
-If you're looking for an audiophilic experience on a budget this isn't the soundbar for you, and honestly, that soundbar may not exists (unless you consider $800 low budget).
+If you're looking for an audiophilic experience on a budget this isn't the soundbar for you, and honestly, that soundbar may not exists.
 However, the if you're just fed up with the tinny sound of your TV's speakers, the TaoTronics TT-SK15 is a worthwhile and low-cost upgrade.

 If you're looking for better quality sound on a budget, you might consider upgrading to the Yamaha YAS-108.
 It has significantly deeper bass and slightly better overall clarity than the TaoTronics TT-SK15, but sells for about double the price.